top of page

 The review and approval process can take anywhere from a few weeks to several months, depending on your state board’s current workload and whether your application is both complete and accurate.

 CPA licensure isn’t one-and-done.
-To keep your license active, you must meet your state’s CPA continuing professional education (CPE) requirements, which helps you stay informed and compliant in a rapidly changing profession.
+To keep your license active, you must meet your state’s CPA CPE requirements, which helps you stay informed and compliant in a rapidly changing profession.
+CPE also ensures that every licensed CPA maintains competency in evolving standards such as new Financial Accounting Standard Board pronouncements, emerging technologies, and ethical guidelines.

 • 40 hours per year or 80 hours every two years